glanzkaiser/glanzshamzs/Julia/Simulations/Readme.md

 # About
-Simulation of a lot of science and engineering application to real life problems.
+Simulations of a lot of science and engineering applications to real life problems.

 ## Tools
 ### 1. Julia-1.7.3